 Canola oil is a vegan-friendly cooking oil since no animal products are used in its production.

-While concerns exist about toxicity of hexane used in traditional processing, these concerns are not currently supported by evidence.
+While concerns exist about the toxicity of hexane used in traditional processing, these concerns are not currently supported by evidence.
 If you choose, you can avoid both hexane and GMO canola by purchasing organic expeller-pressed or cold-pressed canola oil.